Starlk7/Magiceden-Launchpad-Bot/README.md

 ### Threads

 Threads for every seedphrase.
+For example, 5 seed phrases x 2 threads = 10 windows, so monitor system load.
 By default it is set to 1.

-> [!IMPORTANT]
-> For example, 5 seed phrases x 2 threads = 10 windows, so monitor system load.

 ### Link